beyond-all-reason/RecoilEngine/doc/site/README.md

   - `changelogs`: Changelogs.
 - `data`: A variety of config files used for rendering different parts of the website.
 - `i18n`: Translations.
-- `layouts`: Custom HUGO templates used for the site.
+- `layouts`: Custom Hugo templates used for the site.
 - `scripts`: Shell scripts used in the build process for github workflows.
 - `generate_from_meta.py`: Glue code for generating lua docs from LLS meta files.
 - `README.md`: You are here!